D0rDa4aN919/Water_Py_Mark/README.md

 This Python GUI application allows users to add a watermark to an image.
 It supports inserting a logo into an image.

-Features
+<h2 align="center">Features</h2>

-Logo Positioning: The software intelligently positions the logo in the bottom-right corner to ensure it fits inside the image.
+- Logo Positioning: The software intelligently positions the logo in the bottom-right corner to ensure it fits inside the image.
-Image Resizing: Both the image and the logo are resized to ensure a proper fit and visual appeal.
+- Image Resizing: Both the image and the logo are resized to ensure a proper fit and visual appeal.
-User-Friendly Interface: Simple and intuitive GUI for easy usage.
+- User-Friendly Interface: Simple and intuitive GUI for easy usage.

-Requirements
+<h2 align="center">Requirements</h2>

 - Python 3.x
 - Tkinter